demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/ButteryStancakes-SnowyHolidayDropship/README.md

 # Snowy Holiday Dropship
-By default, this mod makes the dropship use the holiday music and appearance (from v45) on snowy moons (Rend, Dine, Titan).
+By default, this mod makes the dropship use the holiday music and appearance (from v45) on snowy moons.
+(Rend, Dine, Titan)

-It also fixes a visual error with the default dropship, where Zeekerss removed the light bulb from the top (to make room for the star) and then forgot to add it back in v47.
-Have fun unseeing that in vanilla :-)
+Note that the dropship will always reset to default when delivering the Company Cruiser (in v55+), since it uses a unique music track.

 Also includes some configuration settings:
 - Random chance to use the holiday dropship on normal moons (default is 0%)